Elevation: 9,349 ft

 Northwest Ridge, Class 2 by Derek Percoski

 From Doublespring Pass Road [(C)(3) on Page 293], turn east onto FS-117 toward Horseheaven Pass.
 Reset your odometer.
 At roughly 1.2 miles, the road forks.
 Go left/northeast onto FS-268.
 At 2.5 miles, go left at another junction.
-At 4.6 miles, the road tops out at 8,700 feet directly on the Northeast Ridge of Spring Hill.
+At 4.6 miles, the road tops out at 8,700 feet directly on the Northwest Ridge of Spring Hill.
 A high-clearance vehicle is required and 4WD is recommended.

 Additional Access Information